Chummy21/innovate-mart-project/README.md

 ---

 ## 🌐 Step 2: Deploying the Retail Store Application

+- Installed and configured kubectl to connect with the EKS cluster.

-- Applied the `kubernetes.yaml` file to deploy the microservices.
+- Applied the `kubernetes.yaml` file to deploy all the microservices.

+- Verified deployment — all pods are in Running state ✅ (healthy cluster).

+- The UI service is exposed as a LoadBalancer, and AWS automatically provisioned an Elastic Load Balancer (ELB) to make the application accessible externally.

 - ## Kubernetes Services